✔ No account fees or minimums ✔ Up to 4.20% APY

 When talking about values in finance or in general, you’re talking about beliefs.
 Specifically, values are beliefs that motivate people to action in some way and drive behavior.
 If you apply that concept to finance, you could define money values as a set of beliefs that drive financial decision-making.

 Financial values can be formed in childhood through your first-hand experiences with money.
-For example, if you grew up in a household that emphasized saving and avoiding debt, then you might be more inclined to value the importance of stashing cash away and delayed gratification as an adult.
+For example, if you grew up in a household that emphasized saving and avoiding debt, then you might be more inclined to value the importance of stashing cash in a savings account and delayed gratification as an adult.
 On the other hand, if you grew up in a home with a parent who was a compulsive shopper, then your money values might tell you that buying things constantly is normal behavior.

 Financial values can vary widely from one person to the next, and it’s possible that you may have developed money values without being consciously aware of them.
 But those values can affect the decisions you make when it comes to saving, spending, and handling debt.